asharma567/asharma567.github.io/_posts/2018-01-05-Q&A-session-from-a-powerful-Data-figure.md

 The notes are pretty raw and mostly (90%) straight from him however, I sprinkled-in my own thoughts here and there.

-For me, one of the key take-away's was the distinction between technical cofounders and non-technical ones especially if they have a Sales background.
+A key take-away was the distinction between technical cofounders and non-technical ones especially if they have a Sales background.
 This adds another crucial metric when evaluating leadership at a start-up for any reason.
+It greatly effects the susceptible, adoption of data-products.

 {% include toc title="Topics" icon="gears" %}